cognitedata/indsl/docs-source/source/contribute.rst

    pip install poetry

-1. Fork the `InDSL <https://github.com/cognitedata/indsl>`_ main repository on GitHub to your local environment.
+1. For open source contributions, fork the `InDSL <https://github.com/cognitedata/indsl>`_ main repository on GitHub to your local environment.
+If you are a Cognite employee or this contribution is internal, you may clone the repository directly by switching out `yourusername` with `cognitedata`.

 .. prompt:: bash $